 Ankle fractures are among the most common fractures.
-It is estimated that more than 25000 people suffer from an ankle fracture in the Netherlands annually and the incidence is rising1.
+It is estimated that the incidence of ankle fractures ranges from about 25000 in the Netherlands to more than five million people in the United States annually and the incidence is rising.
+1,2 more than 25000 people suffer from an ankle fracture in the Netherlands annually and the incidence is rising.
 Both young and elderly people are at risk for these fractures.
-In general younger people are more at risk as a result of a more active lifestyle and elderly people because of poorer bone quality^{2,3}.
+In general younger people are more at risk as a result of a more active lifestyle and elderly people because of poorer bone quality.
 Approximately half of the patients with an ankle fracture require surgical treatment because of joint instability.
-In approximately 20% of these fractures there is a concomitant injury of the syndesmosis and syndesmotic repair is indicated4.
-A syndesmotic 'positioning screw' is placed through the fibula into the tibia to assure stability and allow the syndesmotic ligaments to heal.
+In approximately 20% of these fractures there is a concomitant injury of the syndesmosis and syndesmotic repair is indicated.
+A syndesmotic 'positioning screw' is placed through the fibula into the tibia to maintain this reduction assure stability and allow the syndesmotic ligaments to heal.
 Elaborate research has been conducted regarding the technical aspects of the placement of the syndesmotic screw.
-For example, the number of required screws, its diameter, level of placement and whether it should engage three or four cortices has been investigated thoroughly5-9.
+For example, the number of required screws, theirits diameter, the level of placement and whether theyit should engage three or four cortices haves been investigated thoroughly5-9.
 After a period of 8 - 10 weeks the syndesmosis will generally be healed and the screw will lose its function.
 It is an ongoing discussion whether the syndesmotic screw needs to be removed subsequently.
-Most surgeons advocate its removal because of suspected impaired range of motion and chance of breakage of the screw^{8,10-12}.
-During normal ambulation the fibula moves and the syndesmosis widens^{13,14}.
+Most surgeons advocate its removal because of suspected impaired range of motion and chance of breakage of the screw8,10-12.
+During normal ambulation the fibula moves and the syndesmosis widens.
 The positioning screw is thought to restrict this movement and the screw is therefore removed after 8 - 12 weeks.
-However, several case series have shown similar outcomes in patients in which the syndesmotic screw was retained compared to patient in whom the syndesmotic screw was removed^{15-17}.
-The positioning screw is most likely not causing complaints in patients with retained screws because of loosening or breakage of the screw^{18-20}.
+However, several case series have shown similar outcomes in patients in which the syndesmotic screw was retained compared to patients in whom the syndesmotic screw was removed 15-17.
+The positioning screw is most likely not causing complaints in patients with retained screws because of loosening or breakage of the screw18-20.
 In the Netherlands both routine removal and removal on demand of the syndesmotic screw are well accepted treatments.
 In a new national clinical guideline on ankle fractures, routine removal of the syndesmotic screw is not advocated anymore and both treatments are recognized as regular treatment.
 Standard treatment differs between hospitals but also between physicians.
 This inter-physician treatment variation is also demonstrated in a national survey by Schepers et al.8.